Organic vs Ceramic vs Metallic Brake Pads: What’s the Difference?

 Organic, Metallic, and Ceramic Brake Pads Compared

-This is how the non-asbestos organic brakes or NAO, were born.
-Over time, we have embraced them as the standard, especially in the US where nearly all vehicles use organic brake pads.
+This is how the non-asbestos organic brakes or NAO came to be.
+Over time, we have embraced them as the standard.
+In the US nearly all vehicles use organic brake pads.

 - Due to the low cost of materials and the manufacturing process, they are cost-effective.

-- Normally, they don’t produce as much noise and don’t put a lot of pressure on the brake rotors.
+- Under normal conditions, they produce less noise and don’t put a lot of pressure on the brake rotors.
 This is their most significant advantage.
-As we all know, wear and tear can lead to the rotor cracking or breaking.
+As we all know, wear and tear can lead to the rotor cracks leading to breaks.
 This can be quite an expensive issue to fix.

-- They are made for lightweight vehicles and normal driving conditions.
+- Made for lightweight vehicles and normal driving conditions.

-- Organic brakes need to cool down after use and do not perform well in higher temperature ranges.
+- Organic brakes need to cool down after use.
+This means they do not perform well in higher temperature ranges.
 That is why they are not suitable for high-performance vehicles.

-- Organic pads are made from organic materials and cannot be used in extreme weather conditions.
+- Made of organic materials and perform poorly in extreme weather conditions.

-- Due to the materials used in the manufacturing process, organic brakes are compressible and you need to use more force to engage them.
+- Due to the materials used in fabrication, organic brakes are compressible.
+However, you will need to use more force to engage them.
 In some cases resulting in mushy or spongy brakes.

-- Organic brakes aren’t very durable and produce more dust.
-They typically need to be replaced more often.
+- Organic brakes aren’t durable and produce additional dust.
+You will need to replace these more often.

-When the public found out that asbestos could cause cancer, the need for alternative brakes was somewhat fulfilled by NAO brake pads.
+The public eventually found out that asbestos could cause cancer, and the need for an alternative became fulfilled by NAO brake pads.

-However, there was still room for improvement.
-In the 80s, manufacturers developed ceramic brakes.
-Bits of copper were weaved into them.
-The material used isn’t much different from the ceramics used to make mugs and plates, except that they are sturdier and more suitable for the purpose of causing friction.
+However, there was room for improvement.
+In the 80s, companies developed ceramic brakes.
+The material isn’t much different from the ceramics used to make mugs and plates.

 - Produce little to no noise